bcgov/eao-public/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-# Build and Deployment

-For dev, test, and production builds on OpenShift/Jenkins see `openshift/README.md` for detailed instructions on how to setup in an OpenShift environment using nginx.